-Youth from Ghana (Ishmael Selassie, Youth Programme Co-ordinator, Planned Parenthood Association Of Ghana) and Nigeria (Adam Alqali - and also a CAFOR member) visiting CAFOR Secretariat at AU Headquarters in Addis Ababa.
+Youth from Ghana(Ishmael Selassie, Youth Programme Co-ordinator, Planned Parenthood Association Of Ghana) and Nigeria (Adam Alqali - and also a CAFOR member) visiting CAFOR Secretariat at AU Headquarters in Addis Ababa.

-(i) The A.U.
-High-level Dialogue on Gender, Education and Protection of schools
+(d) The A.U.
+High-level Dialogue on Gender, Education and Protection of schools on 5th February 2019